freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/using-objects-for-lookups/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

----
-title: Using Objects for Lookups
----
-## Using Objects for Lookups

 Here’s the example:
 ```javascript
 // Setup